A theory that is wrong is considered preferable to admitting our ignorance. – Elliot Vallenstein, Ph.D.

 The first antidepressant, iproniazid, was discovered by accident in 1952 after it was observed that some tubercular patients became euphoric when treated with this drug.
 A bacteriologist named Albert Zeller found that iproniazid was effective in inhibiting the enzyme monoamine oxydase.
 As its name implies, monoamine oxydase plays an essential role in inactivating monoamines such as epinephrine and norepinephrine.
 Thus, iproniazid raised levels of epinephrine and norepinephrine which in turn led to stimulation of the sympathetic nervous system – an effect thought to be responsible for the antidepressant action of the drug.

 At around the same time, an extract from the plant Rauwolfia serpentina was introduced into western psychiatry.
-This extract had been used medicinally in India for more than a thousand years and was thought to have a calming effect useful to quite babies, treat insomnia, high blood pressure, insanity and much more.
+This extract had been used medicinally in India for more than a thousand years and was thought to have a calming effect useful to quiet babies, treat insomnia, high blood pressure, insanity and much more.
 In 1953 chemists at Ciba, a pharmaceutical company, isolated the active compound from this herb and called it reserpine.

 In 1955 researchers at the National Institutes of Health reported that reserpine reduces the levels of serotonin in the brains of animals.
 It was later established that all three of the major biogenic amines in the brain, norepinephrine, serotonin, and dopamine, were all decreased by reserpine (again, in animals).